SMAA Implementation Example with Vireo RHI

 TAA (Temporal Anti-Aliasing)

-Uses frame history to accumulate information.
-Excellent for static geometry, but requires velocity buffers and ghosting management.
+TAA exploits the history of previous frames to accumulate more information.
+Excellent quality on static geometry, but requires a velocity buffer and ghosting management for fast-moving objects.

-The combination TAA + SMAA is particularly effective: TAA stabilizes temporally, SMAA refines spatial edges.
+The TAA + SMAA combination (supported in this example) is particularly interesting: TAA stabilizes the image temporally while SMAA refines spatial edges, each compensating for the other's weaknesses.

 Conclusion

-- Use an edge lookup LUT in pass 2 for precise directional weights
+• Use an edge search LUT in pass 2 to compute precise directional weights based on edge length

-- Implement stencil masking to process only edge pixels
+• Implement stencil masking to process only pixels near an edge, reducing GPU load

-- Add SMAA T2× (temporal jitter) for finer subpixel AA
+• Add the SMAA T2× variant (with temporal jitter) for even finer subpixel anti-aliasing